ergochat/ergo/docs/MANUAL.md

 If you're using Arch Linux, you can also install the [`oragono` package](https://aur.archlinux.org/packages/oragono/) from the AUR.
 This lets you bypass the above process and bundles a systemd service file for easily starting the server.

+If you're rolling your own deployment, here's another [example](https://github.com/darwin-network/slash/blob/master/etc/systemd/system/ircd.service) of a systemd unit file that can be used to run Oragono as an unprivileged role user.

 --------------------------------------------------------------------------------------------